 Melway Map 121, Reference F1.
 Vic Roads State Directory Map 79, Reference H-J6

 Follow the Warburton Highway through Wandin North.
-Quayle Road is on the right approaching the hillcrest, 1 Km after the Wandin township.
+Quayle Road is on the right approaching the hillcrest, one kilometre after the Wandin township.

 Follow the Warburton Highway through Seville.
-Quayle Road is on the left just after the hillcrest, 1 Km after the Seville township.
+Quayle Road is on the left just after the hillcrest, one kilometre after the Seville township.

-Take Hunter Road, off Monbulk-Silvan Road, midway between Mt.
+Take Hunter Road, off Monbulk-Silvan Road, midway between Mount.
 Evelyn and Silvan.
 At Wandin Yallock, cross the X-intersection into Quayle Road.